 An ANNUAL CIVIC RITUAL AND PARTICIPATORY ART PROJECT

-For the past two years, the USDAC has hosted the People’s State of the Union as an invitation to supplement the President’s stories by coming together in our own homes, schools, houses of worship, and community organizations to share our own take on the state of our union.
+Since 2015, the USDAC has hosted the People’s State of the Union as an invitation to supplement the President’s stories by coming together in our own homes, schools, houses of worship, and community organizations to share our own take on the state of our union.
 More than 120 communities have taken part for each of the last two years.

 watch videos from the 2015 & 2o16 People's State of the Union

-The People’s State of the Union is just one of many USDAC National Actions intended to spark community dialogue and utilize creativity in the service of justice and democracy.
+The People’s State of the Union is just one of many USDAC National Actions intended to spark community dialogue and creativity in the service of justice and democracy.
 To learn about future actions, please enlist as a Citizen Artist.